 Janne's Story

 Janne joined Watsi on March 20th, 2014.
-Nine years ago, Janne joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Janne's most recent donation traveled 4,300 miles to support Kayden, an eight-month-old baby boy from Kenya, to fund spina bifida closure surgery.
+Ten years ago, Janne joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Janne's most recent donation traveled 4,300 miles to support Mary, a 4 year old girl from Kenya, to fund surgery on her knee so she can walk more easily.

 Impact